GoogleChrome/developer.chrome.com/site/en/content-types/doc-post/index.md

 ---
-layout: 'layouts/blog-post.njk'
+layout: 'layouts/doc-post.njk'
-title: An example blog post used for visual testing.
+title: A sample docs post used for visual testing.
+subhead: >
+  A catchy subhead used for demonstration purposes.
+It is a bit wordy to test what happens when a subhead wraps to a new line.
 description: >
-  A catchy subhead that previews the content and is a bit wordy to test what happens when a subhead wraps.
+  A catchy subhead used for demonstration purposes.
+It is a bit wordy to test what happens when a subhead wraps to a new line.
+date: 2022-12-07
+updated: 2022-12-07
 authors:
+  - mihajlija
+  - surma
+tags:
+ - origin-trials
+ - cookies
-  - jakearchibald
+ - privacy
-date: 2017-09-28
-updated: 2019-10-14
+project_key: workbox
 ---

 There are five types of headings you can add to a post: